EkagraS/Ekagra_Infilect_Assignment/README.md

-Infilect – Android Assignment
+Infilect Android Assignment

-This project was made for the Android Engineer Intern assignment at Infilect.
+This project was made as an assignment for the Android Engineer Intern role at Infilect.
 It’s a small demo app that uses the device camera to detect objects in real-time and shows a tick mark on each detected item.
 I’ve used CameraX for the camera preview and ML Kit’s object detection API for the detections.

 What the app does: